-He has taken images for local businesses, designed magazine and book covers, and had countless exhibitions around south Wales.
-During his time at Gartholwg Lifelong Learning Centre he developed and lectured many courses on digital photography and Adobe Photoshop.
-He is Adobe Certified in Photoshop and InDesign.
-Dave worked at the centre for 8 years.
+I’ve taken images for local businesses, designed magazine and book covers, and had countless exhibitions around south Wales.
+During my time at Gartholwg Lifelong Learning Centre I developed and lectured many courses on digital photography and Adobe Photoshop.
+I’m Adobe Certified in Photoshop and InDesign.

-After being made redundant, due to the council cuts, a few of his former students urged him to produce a photography book.
-In October 2014 he did just that and published a short guide on ‘Photography Composition‘.
+After being made redundant, due to the council cuts, a few of my former students urged me to produce a photography book.
+In October 2014 I did just that and published a short guide on ‘Photography Composition‘.

 This is the resulting e-book and is available to download from the Amazon website for just £3.49 and is the perfect introduction to anyone thinking about taking up photography as a hobby.

 As far as I’m concerned photography is an art, and photographers are artists.
 Some are good, some are not so good, and most opinion is just that – opinion!